Commercial carrier and freight forwarder identification and eligibility

 Adjustment to a key data element in a House Bill document:

 Requests for an adjustment to a key data element in a House Bill document post arrival for goods that are still under the control of the carrier, freight forwarder or sufferance warehouse operator will normally be processed by the CBSA.
 If the cargo document has been acquitted, additional documentary evidence (e.g. release requests) may be requested.
-Clients requesting adjustments to a key data element in a House Bill document must ensure a completed Form BSF673 indicates the correct information.
+Clients requesting adjustments to a key data element in a House Bill document must ensure two completed Form BSF673 to be presented to the local CBSA commercial office indicating the correct information.

 - Date modified: